 What Other Foods Can You Eat If You Have Gastritis?

 You can eat fruits and vegetables, lean meat (poultry) with little fat content, and decaf coffee.
 You can also take plain yogurt, skimmed milk, and whole grains (oats, brown rice, and whole-grain pasta).

 Also, you can use natural seasoning ingredients if you have gastritis.
 These may include ginger, basil, tarragon, sage, turmeric, oregano, and other fine herbs.

 If you have gastritis, you should avoid full-fat dairy products like heavy cream cheese, ice cream, and full-cream milk.
 You should also avoid red meat, nuts, and nut butter as well as other foods high in fat or sugar.

 Additionally, avoid taking acidic fruits or beverages, caffeinated beverages, and alcoholic drinks like wine, cocktails, and beer.

-Bread made with whole-grain flour like whole grain wheat bread, whole grain oatmeal bread, sprouted whole grain bread, etc., have proven to be advantageous against gastritis.
+Bread made with whole-grain flour like whole-grain wheat bread, whole-grain oatmeal bread, sprouted whole-grain bread, etc., has proven to be advantageous against gastritis.
 That is because they contain a high level of fiber with other nutrients which are superb for gastrointestinal health.